Mobility

-We’d like to think that no one attempts to drive wearing ski boots, but far too few people seem to be aware that it's also a risk to wear a bulky jacket in the car.
-The truth is that you aren't as well protected in an accident if you're wearing thick winter clothing.
-This is due to the safety belt, or more precisely the space between it and your body, technically known as the "slack".
+We’d like to think that no one attempts to drive wearing ski boots, but few people seem to be aware that it’s also a risk to keep your jacket on in the car.
+This is because you are much less well protected in an accident if you're wearing thick winter clothing.
+The reason for this is the seat belt, or more precisely the space between it and your body, technically known as the "slack".
 In extreme cases, a few centimeters can make the difference between escaping shocked but unscathed and sustaining serious injuries.

 “Instead of a down jacket, we recommend a thinner softshell or fleece jacket for driving.
 You’re better protected with these because the safety belt sits tighter on the body.”